cs50/cs50.readthedocs.io/code.md

 ### Missing files in Codespace

-If you believe some of your files might be missing on Codespace, please first check your backing repository:
+If you believe some of your files might be missing on your current Codespace, please first check to see if you have more than one Codespace by visiting: [https://github.com/codespaces](https://github.com/codespaces) and you should see a list of Codespaces under "Owned by code50".

+Some of your files could exist on previous Codespaces, in which it is indicated as "`Last used XXX hours/days ago`".
+To access these Codespaces and retrieve the files, please do the followings:

+1. Click on the Codespace name to launch it
+2. Once your Codespace is launched, go to File Explorer
+3. Right-click a file or folder
+4. Click "Download..." to download files to your local computer

+If you can't find your missing files in all Codespaces, please check your backing repository:

 [github.com/code50](https://github.com/code50)